ISSA Nutritionist Study Guide

 The salivary glands are the accessory organs.

 Saliva has water, mucous, and amylase to help start the breakdown, primarily of the starches.
-It also works to clean the teeth and wet the food for easier swallowing.
+It also cleans the teeth and wet the food for easier swallowing.

 Pharynx